gsmith257-cyber/KatzParty/README.md

 # KatzParty
-MimiKatz output parser to help put output into a format for hashcat or john
+MimiKatz output parser written in Powershell to help put output into a format for hashcat or john

 Point it towards a directory, as an argument, containing only the output and it will print out everything in a format for password cracking tools